Skip to main content

 Public service values

-Schemes in PPF assessment and schemes in wind-up
+Schemes in PPF assessment/wind-up/buyout

 Schemes, or sections of schemes, in the process of winding up will need to connect to the digital architecture and provide administrative data, but do not have to provide value information to members (though they can do so voluntarily).
+If your scheme has entered into a buyout process, but has not yet triggered wind-up, then you should still meet the requirements for providing value information.